AlfrescoArchive/ttc-campaigns-service/README.md

-# BluePrint - Trending Topic Campaigns: Infrastructural Gateway
+# BluePrint - Trending Topic Campaigns: Campaigns Service
 This project is using the Spring Cloud Gateway project along the Spring Cloud Kubernetes project to create dynamic routes to the services registered inside a Kubernetes namespace.